Since 1989, the number of breast cancer deaths has significantly decreased. This decrease is credited…

 When a BRCA1 gene mutation occurs, it can lead to an abnormally short version of the BRCA1 protein.
 In addition, mutations can prevent any protein from being made from a single copy of the gene.
 When this occurs, less BRCA1 protein is available to help repair damaged DNA or correct mutations that occur in other genes.

 An accumulation of these defects can trigger cells to grow and divide uncontrollably which may lead to the formation of tumors.

 The BRCA2 gene also functions as a tumor suppressor in ways similar to the BRCA1 gene.
 However, in addition to repairing broken DNA and preventing cells from growing and dividing too quickly or in an uncontrolled way, BRCA2 also plays a critical role in regulating cytokinesis.
 In short, cytokinesis is a step in the physical process of cell division that occurs when the fluid surrounding the nucleus (cytoplasm) divides to form two separate cells.

 Researches are continuing to investigate BRCA2’s potential other activities.

 When BRCA2 mutates, it leads to the production of small, nonfunctional copies of the BRCA2 cells.
 This results in less protein available to repair damaged DNA.

 Male genetic testing

 Many people consider breast cancer a woman’s disease.
 However, approximately 480 men will die in 2018 from breast cancer and about 2,550 of men will receive an invasive breast cancer diagnosis.
-Men should consider the BRCA genetic testing as well.
-If a man tests positive for a mutated BRCA1 or BRCA2 gene, it can lead to a future breast diagnosis and there is a 50 percent chance his children will carry the gene.
+Men should consider BRCA genetic testing as well.
+If a man tests positive for a mutated BRCA1 or BRCA2 gene, it can lead to a future breast diagnosis and there is a 50% chance his children will carry the gene.

 In addition, men with a genetic predisposition are at an increased risk of getting prostate cancer at a young age.